 High Tariffs and Protectionist Policies

 U.S. exporters and investors face non-transparent and often unpredictable regulatory and tariff regimes.
 Some U.S. goods and services have limited access to the market.
-India has the highest average applied tariff of any G20 country and among the highest bound tariff rates in the World Trade Organization.
+India has the highest average applied tariff of any G20 country, and some of the highest bound tariff rates among World Trade Organization members.

-Even before the economic slowdown and the pandemic, Indian companies and consumers were extremely price sensitive.
-U.S. companies must evaluate whether they can sell at prices that Indians will pay, or are dictated, and may need to amend their sales models accordingly.
-For example, some consumer companies sell products in smaller sizes or with fewer features to reflect the Indian consumer’s price range.
+Even before the pandemic and ensuing economic slowdown, Indian companies and consumers were extremely price sensitive.
+U.S. companies must evaluate whether they can sell at prices that Indians are willing to pay, and may need to adjust their sales models accordingly.
+For example, some companies sell products in smaller sizes or with fewer features to reflect Indian consumer’s price sensitivities.